angels178/Full-Stack-The-Lunchbox-App/README.md

 - User-Friendly Interface

-- Create and Manage Transactions
+- Create and Manage Snacks and Drinks

 - View and Edit Snacks & Drink